Wang-Boxiang/Transferable-Selective-Virtual-Sensing-Active-Noise-Control/README.md

 # Transferable Selective Virtual Sensing Active Noise Control

-This repository is prepared to host the code associated with our paper titled "**Transferable Selective Virtual Sensing Active Noise Control Technique Based on Metric Learning**".
-The code will be made publicly available after the paper is accepted for publication.
+This repository contains the code associated with our paper titled "**Transferable Selective Virtual Sensing Active Noise Control Technique Based on Metric Learning**", accepted by the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025).
+The paper is available on

 ## Overview